What is toxic shock syndrome?

 - Foreign bodies, including nasal packing to stop nosebleeds and wound packing after surgery.

-What are the signs and symptoms of toxic shock syndrome and STSS?
+What are the clinical features of toxic shock syndrome and STSS?

-Toxic shock syndrome and STSS share similar signs and symptoms.
+Toxic shock syndrome and STSS share similar symptoms and signs.

-- Fever, diffuse rash, low blood pressure, and multiple organ involvement are seen as the hallmarks of these diseases.
+- Fever, diffuse macular red rash, low blood pressure, and multiple organ involvement are the hallmarks of these diseases.

-- Shedding of the skin in large sheets, especially of the palms and soles, is usually seen 1–2 weeks after the onset of illness.
+- Shedding of the skin in large sheets, especially from the palms and soles, is usually seen 1–2 weeks after the onset of illness.

 |CDC case definition for toxic shock syndrome requires presence of the following 5 clinical criteria: